 - Regents Distinguished Professor of Medicinal Chemistry, The University of Kansas, 2008-Present

-Organic Synthesis, Bioorganic / Medicinal Chemistry,
+Organic Synthesis, Bioorganic / Medicinal Chemistry, and Chemical Biology

-1) Chemical biology of cellular receptors
+1) Chemical biology of cell surface receptors and cellular targeting

 2) Modulators of receptors and enzymes